-- the financier unless the information was selected, created or supplied by the financier, the - 2 financier provides support, modifications, or maintenance for the information, or the financier - 3 holds intellectual property rights in the information; or - 4 (2) transfer of the contract by the financier to a third party. - 5 (e5) As between the financier and the licensee, if the financial accommodation agreement - so provides, the financier is entitled to possession of any copies, upgrades, new versions, or other - 7 modifications of the information provided by the licensor pursuant to the license, but the - 8 financier's rights with respect to the licensor are determined under Section 2B-504. - 9 (fd) On breach of a financial accommodation agreement by the licensee, the financier - may cancel that agreement, but may not cancel the license.
-The rights of the financier to further - enforce the agreement are subject to Section 2B-504. - 12 (ge) The licensor's rights and obligations with respect to the licensee are governed by the - terms of the license and any rights of the licensor under this article or other law.
+- (3) With respect to the licensee, on completion of an effective transfer to the licensee, the financier is no longer a licensor and, except for the warranty under Section 2B-401 concerning authority and quiet enjoyment, makes no warranties to the licensee other than any express warranties in the agreement. - (d) Unless the licensee is a consumer, if the financial accommodation agreement so provides, as between the financier and the licensee and any transferee of either party, the licensee's promises under the financial accommodation and any related agreements become irrevocable and independent of the license on: - (1) the licensee's acceptance of the license and [commitment to pay] [payment] by the financier unless the information was selected, created, or supplied by the financier, the financier provides support, modifications, or maintenance for the information, or the financier holds intellectual property rights in the information; or - (2) transfer of the contract by the financier to a third party. - (e) As between the financier and the licensee, if the financial accommodation agreement so provides, the financier is entitled to possession of any copies, upgrades, new versions, or other modifications of the information provided by the licensor under the license, but the financier's rights with respect to the licensor are determined under Section 2B-504. - (f) On breach of a financial accommodation agreement by the licensee, the financier may cancel that agreement but may not cancel the license.
+The rights of the financier to further enforce the agreement are subject to Section 2B-504. - (g) The licensor's rights and obligations with respect to the licensee are governed by the terms of the license and any rights of the licensor under this article or other law.